Queen's death - King Charles in place; here's what happens now

 Young's job was then to contact the British prime minister and from the Foreign Office's Global Response Centre, at an undisclosed London location, the news was then to be dispatched to the 15 governments outside the UK where the Queen is also the head of state - New Zealand among them - and the 36 other nations of the Commonwealth for whom she has served as a symbolic figurehead.

-The palace website should by now have switched to a single page, showing the same announcement as made to world media as that pinned by a footman in mourning clothes to the gates of Buckingham Palace.
+The palace website has switched to a single page, showing the same announcement as made to world media as that pinned by a footman in mourning clothes to the gates of Buckingham Palace.

 On the day after the Queen's death, at a meeting of the Accession Council, Charles, the Prince of Wales, will be proclaimed King Charles III - unless he chooses another name - and a 41-gun salute will be fired in London's Hyde Park.